Himzo Polovina: Career

-Emina
+In January 1953 he auditioned live for Radio Sarajevo.
+He performed the sevdalinka song "Mehmeda je stara majka karala" and was accepted.
 His cover of the Bosnian sevdalinka, Emina, is considered by many to be the best version of the song.
 His 1960s version featured added verses, which were written after the subject of the song, Emina Sefić, died in 1967.
-Upon hearing Emina's death, Polovina went to poet Sevda Katica's home in the Mostar neighborhood of Donja Mahala.
-He found her in the yard of the family home, informed her of Emina's death and she shuddered with grief and spoke the verses:
+Upon hearing Emina's death, Polovina told poet Sevda Katica, who spoke the new verses.